BenNahum6/play-perfect-game-qa/tests/flows/installation_and_core_flow.md

 ---

-## 9. New User Experience Summary
+## New User Experience Summary

 The game provides a gradual, cohesive, and engaging onboarding experience for new users, including:

 - Interactive step-by-step gameplay walkthrough.
 - Confirmations that prevent accidental exits during the tutorial.
 - Instant feedback through score summaries and leaderboards that increase motivation.
 - Engaging animations and daily login rewards to maintain engagement.
 - Smooth transitions between screens to maintain flow and a good user experience.
+- Pleasant background music and integrated sound effects accompany user interactions, such as button confirmations and card movements, enhancing immersion and feedback.

 This user experience is designed to allow new users to learn quickly, stay engaged, and build long-term gaming habits.